 Depth of discharge(DOD):

-The depth of discharge(DOD) of a battery is defined as the percentage of capacity that has been been withdrawn from a battery compared to the totally fully charged capacity.
+The depth of discharge(DOD) of a battery is defined as the percentage of capacity that has been withdrawn from a battery compared to the totally fully charged capacity.
 By definition, the depth of discharge and state of charge(SOC) of a battery add to 100 percent. in PV systems it is usually mentioned either as the allowable or maximum DOD or the average daily DOD.

 Maintaining a state of charge(SOC) at 80% is allowing a 20% depth of discharge(DOD).
 Don’t get confused between the two!

 It is the maximum percentage of full-rated capacity that can be withdrawn from a battery.
 It is a maximum discharge limit for a battery, generally dictated by the cut off voltage and discharge rate.
 In stand-alone PV systems, the low voltage load disconnect(LVD) set point of the battery charge controller dictates the maximum DOD limit at a given discharge rate.

 It is the percentage of the full-rated capacity that is withdrawn from a battery with the average load profile.
 If the load varies seasonally, for example in an SPV lighting system, the average daily DOD will be greater in the winter months due to the long operation period of nightly loads.